scikit-learn-contrib/skglm/doc/getting_started.rst

 This page provides a starter example to get familiar with ``skglm`` and explore some of its features.

 In the first section, we fit a Lasso estimator on a high dimensional toy dataset (number of features is largely greater than the number of samples).
-Linear models doesn't generalize well for unseen dataset.
+Linear models don't generalize well for unseen dataset.
 By adding a penalty, :math:`\ell_1` penalty, we can train estimator that overcome this drawback.

 The last section, we explore other combinations of datafit and penalty to create a custom estimator that achieves a lower prediction error,